-- Options for reducing biological agricultural emissions are limited relative to emissions reduction options in other sectors, and about 50% of New Zealand's emissions derive from agriculture.
-See Figure 1. - 2.
+- 1. Options for reducing biological agricultural emissions are limited relative to emissions reduction options in other sectors, and about 50% of New Zealand's emissions derive from agriculture.
+See Figure 1.66 - 2.
 Forestry emissions removals are essential for New Zealand to meet international obligations.
 Because the majority of carbon stored in trees is emitted to the atmosphere when trees are harvested, forestry emissions are cyclical.
-Consequently, New Zealand's emissions are cyclical (Figure 2).65 - 3.
-New Zealand already generates a relatively large portion of its energy from renewable sources, so, in the energy sector, other countries have more abatement options than New Zealand.
+Consequently, New Zealand's emissions are cyclical (Figure 2).67 - 3.
+New Zealand already generates a relatively large portion of its electrical energy from renewable sources, so, in the electricity sector, other countries have more abatement options than New Zealand.68

-\Figure 1: Sectoral breakdown of NZ GHG emissions in 2009.
+Figure 1: Sectoral breakdown of NZ GHG emissions in 2009.
 "LULUCF" refers to Land Use, Land-Use Change and Forestry; this net sink is managed through the forestry sector under the ETS.
-Source: New Zealand's Greenhouse Gas Inventory 2010.67
+Source: New Zealand's Greenhouse Gas Inventory 2010.69

-\Figure 2: NZ GHG emissions are cyclical as harvesting forests releases $CO_2$ , and the subsequent regrowth of forests sequesters $CO_2$ .
-Modeled emissions with an ETS are significantly lower than in a scenario without one.
+Figure 2: NZ GHG emissions are cyclical as harvesting forests releases CO2, and the subsequent regrowth of forests sequesters CO2.
+Modeled emissions with an ETS are significantly lower than in a scenario without one.70

-\Figure 1 uses IPCC accounting for forests, whereas Figure 2 uses KP accounting with KP forest definitions.
+Figure 1 uses IPCC accounting for forests, whereas Figure 2 uses KP accounting with KP forest definitions.